aaronicsubstances/bridge-arithmetic/README.md

 - Developing proficiency in arithmetic of single digit whole numbers
 - Developing proficiency in simplification of fractions using divisibility rules

-If necessary, can reduce the activities above by excluding long division and negative number arithmetic, to obtain the following:
+If necessary, can start with a reduction of the activities above by excluding long division and negative number arithmetic, to obtain the following:

 - Addition of nonnegative rational numbers
 - Subtraction of nonnegative rational numbers (negative results may be permitted).
-  - if permitted by school authorities, adopt the more intuitive algorithm of subtraction by solving addition equation (the automated version of this algorithm is subtraction by method of tens' complements).
+  - if permitted by school authorities, adopt the more intuitive algorithm of subtraction by solving addition equation.
 - Multiplication of whole numbers
   - if permitted by school authorities, adopt the more intuitive algorithm of multiplication by grid method (aka grid multiplication).
 - Division of whole numbers by algorithms other than long division which are more intutive, because they perform the division by directly solving